dverdin/writings/2018-Hackathon-report.md

 return $value;
 ```

 Some people liked the brevity of the code.
-Other prefered the explicit structure.
+Other preferred the explicit structure.
 No consensus either on this topic.

 ### What is left aside for now

-  - Functional programming: Looks like a hot stuff right now but far from being a priority.
-Once the code is greatly improved, we might have new contributors that demand we switch to this; Well, we'll see then,
+  - Functional programming: looks like a hot stuff right now but far from being a priority.
+Once the code is greatly improved, we might have new contributors that demand we switch to this; well, we'll see then.

 ### Coding style